yousef1508/HuskyMower/README.md

 ### Prerequisites

-1. Create a GitHub repository named `testhusqvarna-api`
+1. Use the existing GitHub repository https://github.com/yousef1508/HuskyMower
 2. Set up the following secrets in your GitHub repository settings:
    - `VITE_FIREBASE_API_KEY` - From Firebase Console
    - `VITE_FIREBASE_APP_ID` - From Firebase Console